lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Improved content on the EDHOC and OSCORE profile of ACE.

+* Admit situation-specific exceptions to the NO-LEARNING policy.

 * Editorial improvements.